 Lezun was amazed by this vision.
 He thought that this was the holy place for which he had been searching.
 Therefore, he abandoned his onward journey to build a cave in this place to pay homage to the Buddha.
 After cutting his cave from the cliff opposite the mountain, Lezun painted his vision onto the walls of the cave.
 Then, he added a three-dimensional figure of the Buddha constructed around a wooden frame.

 Through Dunhuang, other notable events occurred in the history of Buddhism.
 For example, in 399 CE, Faxian (337 – c.
 422 CE), a Chinese Buddhist monk, started his pilgrimage to India traveling on foot.
 In a similar fashion, the Indian high monk Kumarajiva (344–413 CE) traveled from Kucha to Chang’an, China in 401 CE.
 He began his monumental project of translating into Chinese some of the most important Mahayana scriptures.

-At the turn of the twentieth century, Wang Yuanlu, a Daoist priest discovered a hidden cache of manuscripts at the Dunhuang caves.
-Many of the manuscripts were Buddhist texts, other items described everyday life on the Silk Road.
+At the turn of the 20th century, Wang Yuanlu, a Daoist priest, discovered a hidden cache of manuscripts at the Dunhuang caves.
+Many of the manuscripts were Buddhist texts, and other items described everyday life on the Silk Road.
 Up to 50,000 manuscripts may have been kept there.
 It was one of the greatest treasure troves of ancient documents found.
-No one was quite sure why the items were hidden here.
+No one was quite sure why the items were hidden there.
 However, it was clear that they had been stored untouched for almost one thousand years.